 Once you have your JPEG, you’re ready to upload it to Spoonflower.
 Sign into your account, and click “Create” to get started.

 I decided to print my image on Spoonflower’s Performance Knit fabric.
 It’s wrinkle-free, and won’t stretch or distort.
-It’s got a bit of stretch to it, but it doesn’t fray, so you won’t need to hem it or sew the edges.
+You may also use our Performance Piqué fabric as well.
+It has the same size dimensions as the Knit, but with more of a matte finish.
+They both have a bit of stretch to it, but they don't fray, so you won’t need to hem or sew the edges.
 You can also use Spoonflower’s Silky Faille if you want a non-stretch, woven fabric.

 Select “centered” to get just one instance of your poster centered on the yard, and add it to your cart.